Los Angeles Angels

 The Angels played the role of chronic contenders throughout the decade as they continued to sign on more expensive talent, headlined by Reggie Jackson and Fred Lynn.
 Twice they made the playoffs, in 1982 and 1986—but suffered crushing defeats in both ALCSs after taking commanding early series leads, leading to more improbable heartbreak for tortured Angels manager Gene Mauch.
 Attendance rose because of the team’s improved vibe and the expanded capacity of Anaheim Stadium to welcome in the NFL’s Los Angeles Rams.

 The bravado of the previous decade-plus slowly faded as the Angels seldom made headway in any pennant race to close out the century; the closest they came was in 1995, when they blew a 13-game lead late in the year and handed Seattle the AL West at season’s end in a tie-breaking contest.
 However, the nucleus of a better future began to take shape with the debuts of sluggers Tim Salmon, Jim Edmonds, Troy Glaus and Garret Anderson.
 Anaheim Stadium was reconfigured once again, this time rebuilt back to a baseball-only facility after the Rams left town.

 Building off success, Moreno doubled down and bulked up the roster with big-time free agents Albert Pujols and Josh Hamilton—both of whom largely failed to live up to their whopping contracts, suggesting that their best baseball was behind them.
-Making up has been the awe-inspiring emergence of super-center fielder Mike Trout—who, barring breakdown, looks poised to become one of the game’s all-time greats.
-But even with Trout, the Angels have produced nothing more than mixed results throughout the decade.
+Making up was the awe-inspiring emergence of super-center fielder Mike Trout, who swiftly asserted himself as one of the game’s all-time greats.
+But even with Trout, the Angels produced nothing more than mixed results throughout the decade.